 Roman’s hands dropped from where he’d been holding them up, his fingers hooked like claws.
 The mask tilted to one side as he turned his head..
 “It could be if you weren’t expecting it.”

 “Not really.
 This, though…” Dinara pulled on a devil’s mask with a protrusive snout and shadows where the eyes should be.
-She took a step backward into the street, lifting both arms. “…is terrifying.”
+She took a step backward into the path, lifting both arms. “…is terrifying.”

 Behind his mask, Roman pouted.
 “Fine.
 Yours is better.”